pazadam/VIA-TARIQ/README.md

 2.  *Modelling FETE LCPs in the Southern Levant and comparing various cost functions*

 The second scenario focuses on the southern Levant, essentially asking question if the results of the first scenario can be improved when looking at smaller-scale and employing higher spatial resolution conductance surface (see *Data* below).
-In the first sub-scenario FETE LCPs are computed using the isotropic CS for a) regular grid of 110 points (spaced \~30 km apart), and b) 43 selected Roman sites.
-In the first instance it results in 11,990 LCPs, in the second in 1,806 LCPs.
-In the second sub-scenario FETE LCPs are computed for the same two sets of points using four different slope-based functions, two time-optimizing: Tobler (1993) and Naismith (1892), and two energy-optimizing: Herzog (2013) and Llobera-Sluckin (2007).
-In the next step, isotropic FETE LCPs computed for regular grid of points are compared to FETE LCPs obtained from slope-based functions, using normalised path deviation index (NPDI).
-This is done in order to evaluate performance of the isotropic model in comparison to the slope-based function.
-Finally, FETE LCPs calculated between selected Roman sites using all cost functions are compared with 60 selected Roman roads (2,808.8 km), using NPDI method to evaluate their performance in predicting location of Roman roads.
+In the first sub-scenario FETE LCPs are computed using the isotropic CS using the same methodology as in the first case (100 random points, 50 runs).
+The second sub-scenario evaluates the predictive power of the isotropic function and four different slope-based functions, two time-optimizing: Tobler (1993) and Naismith (1892), and two energy-optimizing: Herzog (2013) and Llobera-Sluckin (2007).
+LCPs are calculated between selected Roman sites using all cost functions and these are in turn compared with 60 selected Roman roads (2,808.8 km), using NPDI (normalized path deviation index) method.

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_